Skip to main content

 Can I do a fire risk assessment myself for my HMO?

 Yes.
-The RRO 2005 requires the assessment to be carried out by a 'competent person' — which includes the landlord or manager where they have sufficient knowledge of the property and fire safety principles.
+The RRO 2005 requires the assessment to be carried out by a 'competent person'.
+That includes the landlord or manager, as long as they have sufficient knowledge of the property and fire safety principles.
 FRASafe guides you through every question, ensuring your assessment is structured and documented to BS 9792:2025.
 For larger or more complex HMOs (5+ storeys, unusual layouts, high-risk occupants), consider engaging a qualified fire risk assessor.

 How much does it cost?

 The assessment is completely free to complete.
-You pay £45 once you're ready to download your finished, signed PDF report — ready to submit to your council for HMO licensing or keep on file for inspection.
+You pay £45 once you're ready to download your finished, signed PDF report.
+Submit it to your council for HMO licensing or keep it on file for inspection.

 How long does it take?

 Most landlords complete it in 20–35 minutes.
-Progress is saved automatically — you can pause and return at any time.
+Progress is saved automatically, so you can pause and return at any time.
 The assessment works offline, so you can complete it on-site without a signal.

 Start your HMO fire risk assessment today